Facial Pain - Trigeminal Neuralgia

 You should book an appointment with a doctor (GP) if you have repeated intermittent pain in your face.
 The GP will ask you some questions about the problem and also conduct a visual examination during a video consultation to find out what could be the cause of the facial pain.

-There is a treatment with a medication called Carbamazepine which a GP can prescribe at a low dose and for a short period initially if you are diagnosed with trigeminal neuralgia.
+There is a treatment with a medication called Carbamazepine.
+A GP can prescribe at a low dose and for a short period initially if you are diagnosed with trigeminal neuralgia.
 However, you will need monitoring and follow-up with your regular GP to check the response to treatment.
 It will also be advisable to keep a daily pain diary.
 Your GP can refer you to a specialist if your pain does not improve or you develop additional worrying symptoms.

-Living with trigeminal neuralgia can be very difficult and it can have a significant impact on a person’s quality of life.
+Living with trigeminal neuralgia can be very difficult.
+It can have a significant impact on a person’s quality of life.
 However, the treatment available does help in most cases.

 Other facial-related articles can be found within our Health Resource Centre.